 CAS EC 102

-One semester of a standard two-semester sequence for those considering further work in management or economics.
+The second semester of a standard two-semester sequence for those considering further work in management or economics.
 National economic performance; the problems of recession, unemployment, and inflation; money creation; government spending and taxation; economic policies for full employment and price stability; and international trade and payments.
 Carries social science divisional credit in CAS.
 4 cr.